Notion ORMGitHub

 bun notion sync

-If you have not run the setup command, notion sync will skip agent generation and only produce database types.
-Once the SDK is published to npm, this step will no longer be necessary.
+If you have not run setup, notion sync only generates database types.
+This extra step will go away when the SDK is published to npm.

 Learn more about Custom Agents in the Notion documentation.